International Workshop on Federated Foundation Models

 Submission Instructions

-The main text of a submitted paper is limited to 9 content pages, including all figures and tables, following NeurIPS'24 template.
+The main text of a submitted paper can be between 4 to 9 content pages, including all figures and tables, following NeurIPS'24 template.
 Additional pages containing references don't count as content pages.
 An optional appendix of any length is allowed and should be put at the end of the paper (after references).
 Submissions are double-blind (author identity shall not be revealed to the reviewers), so the submitted PDF file should not include any identifiable information of authors.

 Submissions are collected on OpenReview at the following link: https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/Federated_Learning.